lawrennd/snippets/_economics/includes/human-capital-index.md

 \subsection{Human Capital Index}

-\notes{The World Bank's [human capital index](https://openknowledge.worldbank.org/entities/publication/93f8fbc6-4513-58e7-82ec-af4636380319) is one area where the UK is a leading international economy, or at least an area where we currently outperform both the USA and China.
+\notes{The World Bank's [human capital index](https://openknowledge.worldbank.org/entities/publication/93f8fbc6-4513-58e7-82ec-af4636380319) is one area where many European countries are leading international economy, or at least an area where we currently outperform both the USA and China.
 The index is a measure of education and health of a population.}

-\slides{* World Bank Human Capital Index
+\slides{* World Bank Human Capital Index 2020
-* UK outperforms USA and China
+* *Italy* outperforms USA and China
 * Measures *health* and *education*}

 \endif